iNarrow12/REMOTE-POWER-TOOL/README.md

 ✔️ Remotely Log Off your pc

+✔️ Remotely Control your pc Brightness And Volume

+✔️ Remotely Execute Files And Scripts

 ❌ This is NOT full remote access (you can’t see or control screen)

 ⭐ This tool Starts automatically on system boot(So You Didn't Wan To Run The Tool Agin)